-James is recognised as a Band 1 Leading Junior in Employment Law on the Western Circuit by the Legal 500.
+James has been recognised as a Band 1 Leading Junior in Employment Law on the Western Circuit by the Legal 500 for the past 5 years.
 He has been described as “highly experienced in dismissal and discrimination matters” (Legal 500 2019) and “very thorough and an excellent advocate” (Legal 500 2020).
 He has also been recognised in Chambers and Partners, in 2020 he was praised as “incredibly thorough and really easy to work with.
 He does a great job for clients and explains issues in an easily digestible and clear way”.

 He has a successful nationwide employment practice, instructed on behalf of both Claimants and Respondents across England and Wales and routinely in multi-week hearings.
 He is often involved in cases concerning large public or professional bodies, such as the NHS, Police Forces, Solicitors Firms or Charities.

 Solicitors are delighted with his down to earth yet no nonsense approach to litigation, and his ability to give realistic and pragmatic advice to his clients with regards to prospects of success and settlement.
 James works alongside Solicitors from giving initial advice on merits, through to drafting the ET1 or ET3, representation at CMDs and PHRs and ultimately at Tribunal and EAT.
 He also has significant experience of reaching successful outcomes at Judicial Mediation.